danielftapiar/revolut-interview/README.md

 This does expect some sort of ingress controller already installed in the cluster, for example purposes I use nginx ingress controller but anything else can be used and the `ingres.yaml` would have to be changed accordingly

-The manual deployment can be exectued by running
+The manual deployment can be executed by running
 ```bash
 helm install revolut chart
 ```